ONSdigital/gcp-projects-dashboard/README.md

 * [webapp](https://github.com/ONSdigital/gcp-projects-dashboard/tree/master/webapp) - Dashboard web application that displays the information held in Firestore

 ## Building
-For the agent and API server, use `make` to compile binaries for macOS and Linux.
+For the collector, use `make` to compile binaries for macOS and Linux.

 ## Copyright
 Copyright (C) 2020 Crown Copyright (Office for National Statistics)